 You can see our climate diagram above.
-This year, July will have higher average temperatures.
+This year, July will have the highest average temperatures.
 On the other hand, you could have temperatures dropping under 2° in January.
-The rainiest month is July while the driest month is March.
+The rainiest month is January, while the driest month is March.

 Llangollen holiday lettings are about ancient castles and adventure

 Idyllic Llangollen accommodations are set in the midst of the Berwyn mountains, which are home to a rich heritage dating from the Bronze Age through to Victorian and more modern times.
 Discover this Welsh jewel from a Llangollen cottage